0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 <p align="center"><img src="https://i.imgur.com/hOtyCXB.png" height="50%" width="50%" alt="review + create custom log"/></p>

 ## Utilize KQL Kusto Query
-Since the custom log has been established, we can go to 'Logs' on the left pane and we will enter "FAILED_RDP_WITH_GEO_CL" in the Kusto Query Language (KQL) field.
+Since the custom log has been established, we can go to '`Logs`' on the left pane and we will enter "`FAILED_RDP_WITH_GEO_CL`" in the Kusto Query Language (KQL) field.

 A Kusto query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model that is easy to read, author, and automate.
 Kusto queries are made of one or more query statements. (learn more <a hre="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"here</a>)